carlcortright/slack-webhook/README.md

 First, [create a slack webhook ](https://my.slack.com/services/new/incoming-webhook/) to the channel you want, and save the url.

-To post a simple update to slack using the url you just generated.
+To post a simple update to slack using the url you just generated:

 ```python
 import slackwebhook